numba/llvmlite/docs/source/user-guide/llvm20.rst

    which is typically a segmentation fault due to ``__cxa_atexit`` accessing an invalid address).
-Multiple workarounds were tried by “faking” various missing parts, but the effect was a lot of complexity that seemingly push the problem to some other area.
+Multiple workarounds were tried by “faking” various missing parts, but the effect was a lot of complexity that seemingly pushes the problem to some other area.
 It needs fixing at the LLVM level.

 #.
 The toolchain version used to compile LLVM and llvmlite needs to be the same
    in both builds.
 When using the Anaconda/conda-forge distribution toolchains,